JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 ```
 ![Diffusion](../assets/diffusion.gif)

-In the abscence of an external electric field, the size (standard deviation $\sigma$) of the charge cloud is expected to evolve with $\sigma = \sqrt{6 D t}$ (in three dimensions), where $t$ is the time.
+In the absence of an external electric field, the size (standard deviation $\sigma$) of the charge cloud is expected to evolve with $\sigma = \sqrt{6 D t}$ (in three dimensions), where $t$ is the time.
 Thus, the diffusion constant determines the time evolution of the charge cloud size.

 For an initial charge cloud of `1000` point charges, all located at the origin of the coordinate system, and a diffusion constant of $101\,\text{cm}^2\text{/s}$, the random walk algorithm results in the expected $\sqrt{t}$ dependence.
 A fit of $\sigma = \sqrt{6Dt}$ shows that the diffusion constant with which the charge cloud evolves matches the input value for $D$.